2-tunaroll/UoA_RE_RASSOR_2024/README.md

 12. Install the ROS2 plugin for DroneDeploy: https://docs-automate.dronedeploy.com/robotics-toolkit/agent-plugins/ros2}.
 Contact DroneDeploy to retrieve a custom build for ROS 2 Jazzy if not yet available.
 13. Install GStreamer to enable camera streaming to DroneDeploy: https://gstreamer.freedesktop.org/download/#linux

 ## Installation & Usage

 ### Dependencies

 ### Building the Project

 ### Setting Up Services
 Once it is verified that all nodes run as expected, systemd service files can be enabled to run the launch files on startup.
-These files are located in (/systemd_files), and need to be placed in `/etc/systemd/system` on the Raspberry Pi.
+These files are located in [systemd_files](https://github.com/2-tunaroll/UoA_RE_RASSOR_2024/blob/main), and need to be placed in `/etc/systemd/system` on the Raspberry Pi.
+Then enable the services: `sudo systemctl enable re-rassor-sensors.service`; `sudo systemctl enable re-rassor-controller.service`.

-Run    colcon build --packages-select <package\_name>} from the root ROS workspace directory.
-Then restart the relevant services and confirm they are enabled for the next time the robot starts up:
-    \texttt{sudo systemctl restart <servicename>}; \texttt{systemctl is-enabled <servicename>}

 ## User Guide
 ### Prerequisites